 This measurement is designed to familiarize the user with the limit tables.
-We will use the SR770 Source to provide a test signal so that there is some data to test.
+We will use a function generator to provide an input signal.
+Use any function generator capable of providing a 1 kHz sine wave at a level of 100 mV to 1 V.